 The app also allows you to change the Nest's preset temperatures.
-From the home screen, choose Thermostat and then select Settings.
-At this screen, press Temperature Preferences and then Temperature Presets.
+From the home screen, select Thermostat and then select Settings.
+At this screen, select Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
-Select one of these options to change the temperature for that preset.
+Choose the appropriate setting to change the temperature for that preset.

 There are two ways you can set up a schedule on your Nest:

 - Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-As you set the thermostat up, the Google Home app gives you the option to change the temperature with a schedule.
-If you choose that option, it displays a preset schedule before letting you customize it.
-Once setup is complete, that’s the schedule it will use.
+When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
+If you choose that option, it presents a preset schedule for you to customize as you wish.
+Once setup is complete, that’s the schedule it uses.

 - Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
 Then, tap Presets and choose Edit.
-Once you’ve made the changes, select Done.
+As soon as you're finished making updates, select Done.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
+If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
+Find the time of week you want to add a temperature to.
 Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+The changes won't save unless you select Done.

 To create a custom temperature range in Eco mode, go to Settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
+The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
 You can select each and adjust them to your desired temperature.
 When complete, select Done.

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

 Nest thermostats can be integrated with most heating and cooling systems.
-Google, Nest's manufacturer, offers a compatibility tool that presents a few questions related to your location and existing setup to learn which Nest model would be compatible with your system.
+The maker of Nest, Google, features a compatibility checking tool that presents a few questions related to your location and current setup to learn which Nest model would be compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in [siteinfo field="msa"].
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Albuquerque.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats are packed with features designed to make life more comfortable and save money.
+Nest Thermostats are packed with features designed to improve comfort while keeping costs low.
 However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Remember, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Bear in mind, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: